Pruning

 What is non-productive must go

-The trials and testing we experience may be His means of bringing to our attention and dealing with an area of the re-sprouting flesh, which if left un-pruned, would drain the spiritual life out of us.
+The trials and testing we experience may be His means of bringing to our attention and dealing with an area of the re-sprouting flesh, which if left not pruned, would drain the spiritual life out of us.
 Our effectiveness will then be lost and no ‘eternal fruit’ will grow.
 We should examine our hearts – is the Lord convicting me of a sin or is my conscience clear?
 This will determine how we respond to this adversity.

 The aim of pruning is fruitfulness

-submission required of us.
-Discipline meanwhile is correction; dealing with sin we have done because of disobedience.
+done because of disobedience.
 Repentance for the past sin and ongoing obedience is what is required.
 Do not despise the Lord’s discipline because it shows His love (Job 5:17; Ps 94:12; Heb 12:6-13).
 While pruning and discipline are painful, both are motivated by His amazing love and desire that we come into the “fullness” of a greater experience of Him.

 See also: correction, dealings of God, discipline, fruit, vine.